 Russell Hobbs 20810 Purifry Health Fryer

 Welcome to this review of the Russell Hobbs, 20810 Purifry health fryer.
 Russell Hobbs is a household name in the UK having been a popular brand for many years.
-Unlike other brands, they only have one low fat fryer in their range but that’s not to say it doesn’t deserve to be considered in our recommended top ten.
+There is only one Russell Hobbs air fryer available in their range but that’s not to say it doesn’t deserve to be considered in our recommended top ten.

 The 20810 Purify is a mid-range option and although it may not be suitable for larger families, it would ideal for 2-4 servings.